georgiee/origami/LOG.md

 **OK PART2: Back from work after working on this in the morning:**
 My goal for this evening is to create a separate view of the crease patter.
 Currently it is floating next to the 3d view.
-So if you rotate the camer, the creases will rotate away.
+So if you rotate the camera, the creases will rotate away.
 That's bad because it's an important part of interaction.
 So the things to do are:
 Firs of all.
 Decide if you want a html based view (a separate fixed canvas and whatever library I want to render the vertices2D and handle the interaction)